stabilaprotocol/documentation-en/docs/introduction/overview.md

 # 4. Network Node
 ## 4.1 Governor
 ### 4.1.1 Governor Introduction
-Super Representative(abbr: SR) is the block producer in STABILA network, there are 27 SR. They verify the transactions and write the transactions into the blocks, they take turns to produce blocks.
-The super Representatives' information is public to everyone in STABILA network.
+Governor(abbr: SR) is the block producer in STABILA network, there are 27 SR. They verify the transactions and write the transactions into the blocks, they take turns to produce blocks.
+The governors' information is public to everyone in STABILA network.
 The best way to browse is using [stabilascan](https://stabilascan.org/representatives).
 ### 4.1.2 Governor Deployment
 [Governor Deployment](https://github.com/stabilaprotocol/java-stabila/blob/develop/run.md#running-a-super-representative-node-for-mainnet)